eflanili7881/SVFUnpacker/README.md

 ## Troubleshooting
 ### Some files say "bad checksum" after expansion
 This may indicate that your downloaded source image is incorrect/corrupt or worse thing is your RAM/(-s) is/(are) defective.
-On that situation, find broken addresses, add these addresses to BCD on Windows to prevent that addresses used by your system.
+On that situation, find broken addresses via Memtest 86 or another software, add these addresses to BCD on Windows to prevent that addresses used by your system.